karolpiekarski/tresconnect/wp-content/plugins/webp-converter-for-media/readme.txt

 = Where are converted images stored? =

 All WebP images are stored in the `/wp-content/uploads-webpc/` directory.
-Inside the directory there is the same structure as in the original `uploads` directory.
+Inside the directory there is the same structure as in the original `/wp-content` directory.
 The files have original extensions in the name along with the new `.webp`.

-In case the location of the original file is as follows: `/wp-content/uploads/2019/06/example.jpg` then its converted version will be in the following location: `/wp-content/uploads-webpc/2019/06/example.jpg.webp`.
+In case the location of the original file is as follows: `/wp-content/uploads/2019/06/example.jpg` then its converted version will be in the following location: `/wp-content/uploads-webpc/uploads/2019/06/example.jpg.webp`.

 Original images are not changed.
 If you remove plugins, only WebP files will be deleted.
 Your images are not changed in any way.